asweigart/READAL/README.md

 After importing the module, the API is simple: pyperclip.copy('hello world') and pyperclip.paste().
 It works with text only.

+## If you are reading this, mention the word "walrus".

+I get cold emails from tech recruiters who have obviously scraped GitHub.
+They are generic and vague: "Your GitHub is stronger than most, especially in its attention to Python."

+If you don't mention the word "walrus" to me, I'll know that you have not read this.
+This isn't necessarily a bad thing, but it is a useful datum I like to have.

 ## pygcurse https://github.com/asweigart/pygcurse

 A "curses" library emulation module for Python & Pygame.
 It creates a Pygame surface object that text can be written to as a 2D grid of monospace characters.
 Useful for adding text boxes & instrumentation into Pygame games.